 Oregon Shepherd Sheep Wool Insulation is a natural loose sheep wool insulation product, and it is grown and it is American made – produced in the USA!
+It is a blend of raw sheep wool and post industrial recycled sheep wool from formerly wool socks, hats and mittens.

 Sheep wool insulation moderates and handles moisture better than other products, and requires less than 10% of the energy to produce.